jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/

 7. **Not setting "version" for you plugins in config.xml.**<p />
   I've been guilty of this mistake.
 Even worst, I gave people code examples making this mistake.
-I those people will read this one day make the appropriate correction.
+I hope those people will read this one day and make the appropriate correction.

   In the last ''Top Mistake'' (#6), Holly Schinsky disucussed this in her blog post.
 But just to get the point across, here is a Post from the Nitobi Forum,